willdelorm/code100/README.md

 ### Day 1: February 1, 2023

 Learned the difference between interpreters and compilers, how the Chrome V8 JavaScript engine runs and what call stacks and memory heaps are.

+### Day 2: February 2, 2023

+Learned how JavaScript runtime allows us to run functions asynchronously to create rich applications on a JS's single-threaded language.